 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for Georgia's 5th congressional district.
 Democrat.

 Length: 7 pages

-This bill was introduced on July 25, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 25, 2018, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Rep. John Lewis Bill Prohibits Discrimination Against DREAMers Seeking a College Education”

 — Rep. John Lewis [D-GA5, 1987-2020] (Sponsor) on Jul 26, 2018